How to Set SMART Goals to Manage Stress Eating

 Now, It’s Your Turn

-So, I hope that you now feel more confident in setting SMART stress eating goals.
-I think that you will also enjoy reading how to use box breathing to manage stress and how to set SMART weight management goals and SMART exercise goals.
+So, I hope you feel more confident in setting SMART stress eating goals.
+I think that you will also enjoy reading how to use box breathing to manage stress, how to set SMART weight management goals, and SMART exercise goals.

 1. Identify which emotions trigger your stress eating.